icai/gulp-multifile/README.md

 ####Template Engine

-we use `lodash.template` to do this, you can set the parameter `varname`.
+we use `lodash.template` to do this, you can use `engine` parameter to replace  it.